reshufflehq/reshuffle-airtable-connector/README.md

 #### <a name="sdk"></a> sdk

-Usually you will use the base() in order to access all the Airtable APIs but if you need the SDK it's you can get it by using this action.
+Usually `base` will be the main access to the Airtable APIs but if you need the SDK it is available by using this action.

 ```typescript
 const sdk = airtableConnector.sdk()